-Easily grown in average, medium, well-drained soil in full sun to part shade.
+Easily grown in average, medium moisture, well-drained soils in full sun to light shade.
 Tolerates a wide range of soils except poorly-drained ones.
+Prefers moist, organically rich soils.
 Flowers appear on prior year’s growth, so prune as needed immediately after flowering.
 May be cut to the ground (also just after flowering) if shrub becomes scraggly, unkempt or otherwise in need of rejuvenation.

 No serious insect or disease problems.
 Some susceptibility to leaf spot, canker, powdery mildew and rust.
 Aphids, nematodes, scale and leaf miners are occasional visitors.

 Foundation plantings, hedges, shrub borders or low screens.
 This shrub has minimal ornamental interest when not in flower.